richards-okiemute/portfolio/README.md

-# portfolio
+# Welcome to My Portfolio
-Portfolio for my tech work
+##Welcome to the gallery of my works.